Wills & Estates

 • What Is a Power of Attorney?

-By signing a power of attorney, you authorize someone else to act as your agent, either for your convenience or in the case of your absence or disability.
-The “attorney” is the person that you choose to handle your affairs.
-A power of attorney can be for personal care or for a property.
-The most common power of attorney we draft covers both financial and medical decisions.
-You can have the same people appointed to look after your finances and to make medical decisions for you or have two separate sets of people appointed for each role.
+By signing a Power of Attorney, you authorize someone else to act as your agent either for your convenience or in the case of your absence or disability.
+Your Attorney is the person that you choose to handle your affairs.

 • Why Is a Power of Attorney Important?